-The Fall Capstone course is for MPA, MPP, and ENRP students who are on track to graduate in December 2020.
+The Spring Capstone course is for MPA, MPP, and ENRP students who are on track to graduate in May or August, 2021.
 If you are uncertain of your eligibility, contact Prof. Augustine right away.

 Student Learning Objectives

 By the end of this course, you will know or be able to: